 5 – Current Term Credits and Financial Aid

-This section reflects any payments, Drew scholarships, grants, loans, and any other outside awards received (Financial Aid items which bear “PENDING” in the description, signify funds that have not yet been received).
-These items will be used to reduce the amount charged to the student account in the current term.
+This section reflects any payments, Drew scholarships, grants, loans, and any other outside awards received (Financial Aid items which bear “PENDING” in the description, signify funds that are anticipated but have not yet been received).
+These items will be used to reduce the balance due for the current term.

 6 – Anticipated future payments